luxass/pnpm-ls-repro/README.md

 ### Expected Behavior
 - `pnpm ls --prod` correctly shows only production dependencies
-- Should not show development dependencies like `eslint` when using `--parseable` flag
+- Should not show dependencies of a development dependency like `eslint-visitor-keys` when using `--parseable` flag

 ### Actual Behavior
 - `pnpm ls --prod` works correctly